 Every time you begin a new prescription, make sure, you know the answers to these questions:

-For which medical condition, the drug uses.
+For which medical condition, the drug is suggested.
 The doctor knows fully the condition, what results should you expect after medication.
 The Doctor suggested medicine after reviewing the reports.

 - How should you take it with a prescription?

 The patient should use the medicine with what kind of food.
-The medicine can use with a full glass of water, or just a sip?
-Can the patient crush the pills or cut into smaller pieces?
-Are there certain foods or beverages that should avoid while taking it?
+The medicine can be taken with a full glass of water, or just a sip?
+Can the pills be crushed or cut into smaller pieces?
+Are there certain foods or beverages that should be avoided while taking it?
 All the important points must keep in mind.
 It is important for your health and fitness.

 - How long should you take medicine?

-Every medicine make of different chemical compound.
-The condition of the every patient is different.
+Every medicine is made of different chemical compounds.
+The condition of every patient is different.
 The patient is feeling better while taking the medicine.
-How much time it requires to use this medicine?
-Some antibiotics can use for some specific time such as 3, 5, 7 days.
+How much time is required to use this medicine?
+Some antibiotics can be used for some specific time such as 3, 5, 7 days.
 It depends upon the condition of the patient.
-How much it take time to recover from the disease.
+How much time it takes to recover from the disease.

 What are the potential side effects of improper medication